-- Rescue coverage area limited by vessel sailing range in rescue scenario - no global reach. - MOSHIP system has higher operating costs if MOSHIP is counted as a cost of the rescue system ((offset by reduced exercise and training costs and ship having other roles - e.g. hydrographic survey/oceanographic research; deployment of Unmanned Systems and Modular Mission Packages).
+- Rescue coverage area limited by vessel sailing range in rescue scenario - no global reach. - MOSHIP system has higher operating costs if MOSHIP is counted as a cost of the rescue system (offset by ship having other roles and reduced exercise and training costs).